Group #1. TLI – Technology, Law and the Imaginary

 Its innovative contribution lies in bridging classical human rights discourse with emerging forms of technological domination, proposing normative frameworks capable of responding to twenty-first-century geopolitical realities.

-3. AI and Health
+Group #3.
+AH – AI and Health

 The AI and Health research line examines the transformative role of artificial intelligence in healthcare systems, biomedical research, and public health governance.

+Thirdly, the research area explores issues relating to effective and equitable implementation of AI-based technologies into healthcare systems, including Health Technology Assessment.
 Special attention is devoted to the impact of AI on health inequalities, access to care, and the risk of technological exclusion.

-4. New Technologies and Vulnerable Groups
+Group #4.
+NTVG – New Technologies and Vulnerable Groups

-5. The Augmented Jurist
+Group #5.
+AJ – The Augmented Jurist

 The research line on the Augmented Jurist is devoted to rethinking the identity, skills, and responsibilities of legal professionals in an era of pervasive digitalisation and artificial intelligence.